jameswilson/ckeditor_image2/README.md

 1. Ensure the Wysiwyg API or the CKEditor module is installed and configured.

-2. Ensure Ckeditor Standard or Full package is downloaded from ckeditor.com and installed to the `sites/all/libraries` folder.
+2. Ensure CKEditor Standard or Full package is downloaded from ckeditor.com and installed to the `sites/all/libraries` folder.

 3. Download and install this module.

-4. Download the Image2 plugin and its dependencies from the links below; be sure to download versions that are compatible with your version of CKeditor.
+4. Download the Image2 plugin and its dependencies from the links below; be sure to download versions that are compatible with your version of CKEditor.

     * [Image2](http://ckeditor.com/addons/image2)
     * [Widget](http://ckeditor.com/addons/widget)
     * [Line Utilities](http://ckeditor.com/addons/lineutils)
     * [Dialog UI](http://ckeditor.com/addons/dialogui)

-    Note that the Dialog module and Clipboard plugins are also required but already come packaged with the Standard CKeditor build.
+    Note that the Dialog and Clipboard plugins are also listed as dependencies on the Image2 plugin page, but they already come packaged with the Standard CKEditor build.

     The downloaded zip files should be unzipped into the `sites/all/libraries/ckeditor/plugins` folder.